TGOSS1984/uk_winter_mountain_tours_v2/README.md

 | `/routes/` (All Routes)   | 2025-10-03 |          64 |           100 |            100 | 100 |

 > \_Scores taken from Chrome DevTools Lighthouse audit on deployed Heroku app (desktop).
+> Region pages inherit map plugin semantics; see Known Issues.

 **On Region pages**: Accessibility issues with GPX maps - referenced in known issues / bugs

 ### 🔧 Lighthouse Performance Improvements

-It is noted that performance score could be improved, hoiwever here are some of the steps taken to try and improve it so far:
+It is noted that performance score could be improved, however here are some of the steps taken to try and improve it so far:

 - **Google Fonts optimisation** — replaced `@import` in CSS with `<link>` tags and `preconnect` hints in `base.html` so fonts load earlier and don’t block rendering.
 - **Hero image preloading** — added `<link rel="preload" as="image">` for key hero images to improve **Largest Contentful Paint (LCP)**.
 Unique hero images on certain pages are preloaded via the `{% block extra_head %}` block.